kennethkietvuong/cse15l-lab-reports/lab-report-2-week-4.md

     My favorite search engine is [first]
     ```
     * Basically the initial program ***reads whenever the next bracket or parentheses opens and closes***.
 Between that is considered a string of substrings that would make up the URL.
+    * Because there are no parentheses at the last link of `[first]`, it continues to read until there are parentheses.
 2. This leads to the **bug**, where `MarkdownParse` reads the next line(s) when it is not suppose to.
     * *The brackets and parentheses denote a start and end.*
 3. Thus similarly like test 1, the **symptom occurs**, where the run-time goes over my computer's memory causing the out-of-memory error.